-• "Collective Action": Raise compliance standards and create awareness by creating alliances between the public and the private sector "Education & Training": Build capacity, foster a culture of integrity and promote knowledge sharing between institutions and stakeholders
+• "Collective Action": Raise compliance standards and create awareness by creating alliances between the public and the private sector • "Education & Training": Build capacity, foster a culture of integrity and promote knowledge sharing between institutions and stakeholders

 The Siemens Integrity Initiative aims to support a mix of global, regional and country-specific projects and projects of various sizes.
 At least two-thirds of the funds will be allocated to the sub-theme "Collective Action".
-During the First Funding Round an initial tranche of around US\$ 40 million was committed to about 30 projects from more than 20 countries.
-The Second Funding Round covered 24 projects with a funding volume of US\$ 35,554 million.
-The Third Funding Round foresees a funding volume of up to US\$ 30 million for up to 25 projects.
+During the First Funding Round an initial tranche of around US\$ 40 million will be distributed to about 30 projects from more than 20 countries.
+The Second Funding Round foresees a funding volume of up to US\$ 30 million for up to 25 projects.

 The Siemens Integrity Initiative seeks to attract proposals that include a portfolio of activities rather than one-time activities, and proposals with a time horizon of 3 to 5 years.
 The maximum funding per project proposal is US\$ 5 million.
-Applications from projects for amounts below this maximum are welcome provided that the requested funding exceeds the minimum amount of US\$ 500,000.
+Applications from projects for amounts below this maximum are welcome provided that the requested funding exceeds the minimum amount of US\$ 200,000.
 Applicants may submit several projects, although Siemens may introduce a funding limit per organization in the course of the selection process.